zuozhenggh/learning-library/developer-library/converged-db-on-premises/spatial/spatial.md

 ## Introduction

 This lab walks you through the steps of setting up the environment for Spatial lab.
 You can connect Oracle Database instance using any client you wish.
-In this lab, you'll connect using Oracle SQLDeveloper.
+In this lab, you'll connect using Oracle SQL Developer.

 Estimated Lab Time: 30 Minutes